MY LATEST BOOK

 All Strangers Here: 100 Years of Writing from the Irish Foreign Service, edited by Angela Byrne, Ragnar Deeney Almqvist and Helena Nolan.
 Arlen House, 2021; reprinted 2022.

-The book was recommended in the RTÉ History Show’s ‘books for Christmas’ 2021.
+The book was recommended in the RTÉ History Show’s ‘books for Christmas’ 2021 and is available for purchase from many independent bookshops.

 Read a review here, and watch back on the launch event here.